 So, you have a website!
-You’ve gone through the process of web design, content creation, and now you’re looking at the published version online.
+You’ve gone through the process of web design and content creation, and now you’re beaming with pride looking at the published version online.

 At this point, you might be wondering: how well is it working?
 Was it developed with your users in mind?
 Maybe you’re not getting the traffic you expected.
-How do you know how your site is doing without running some checks?
+You will only know how your site is doing by running some checks.

 Performing a website health check is one of the simplest and most cost-effective steps you can take to find out if your website is doing what it’s supposed to do, and if not, take steps towards remedying that.
 Spending a few minutes to give your site a “physical” is a good investment in any website owners’ time.

-With this page, we’ll take you through ten things — symptoms to watch out for and actions you can take — that can keep your web presence healthy.
+With this page, we’ll take you through 11 things — symptoms to watch out for and actions you can take — that can keep your web presence healthy.